freeCodeCamp/freeCodeCamp/guide/english/javascript/regular-expressions-reference/index.md

 The use of alphanumeric (A-Z, a-z, 0-9) characters makes for a straightforward match.
 However, the real power of regular expressions comes with character classes.

-Say, for example, you want to all the places a string that has a number from 0-9.
+For example, you want only number in a string.
 Rather than explicitly calling out `/[0-9]/`, you can use the special character class of `/\d/`.
-The backslash escapes the `d` character (so don't match the letter `d`), but instead uses the special matching abilities of `\d`.
+The backslash escapes the `d` character to represent digits or numbers.

 This same principle applies to non-numeric characters, white space, and other broad matching groups.
 Regular expressions can become even more sophisticated with the use of certain modifiers, such as the `+` character.